 “For the purposes of this guidance, data integrity refers to the completeness, consistency, and accuracy of data.
 Complete, consistent, and accurate data should be attributable, legible, contemporaneously recorded, original or a true copy, and accurate (ALCOA).”

 You can read more about ALCOA and ALCOA+ on our blog.

 So, data integrity is about having data that is trustworthy and reliable.
 Only by having reliable and trustworthy data can you get the most out of technologies like digital twins and machine learning.
-High-quality data is also essential to maximize the potential of your MES and ERP systems, and it is a main focus of GxP.
+High-quality data is also essential to maximise the potential of your MES and ERP systems, and it is a main focus of GxP.